What happened to the original WW1 roll of honour?

 Service numbers 755 and 290108, 1st/7th Bn.
 Royal Welsh Fusiliers.

 He was born in 1893 at The High, Penyfoel and later lived at Yates Cottage Pant.
-His parents were Albert and Caroline Owen and he had 6 siblings: Margaret, Ellen, Fred, Charlie, Mary and Herbert.
-(It appears that his mother may have later remarried and moved to Huddersfield, the circumstances are unknown).
+His parents were Albert and Caroline Owen and he was one of eleven children.
+A younger brother George Albert Owen was serving on HMS New Zealand by 1919.

 Service No 26504, 7th Bn.
-King’s Shropshire Light Infantry.
+King’s Shropshire Light Infantry, and previously no 3019 in the Montgomeryshire Yeomanry.
 He was born in 1889 in Liverpool, son of Edward T Brown and Sophia Brown.
 He had two brothers, Albert and Ronald.
-In 1914 they were living at Brook House, Pant, having previously been resident at 23, Lisburn Road, Liverpool.
+By 1914 they were living at Brook House, Pant, having previously been resident at 23, Lisburn Road, Liverpool.
 James was an apprentice butcher and his father Edward was a police constable.
 His father was born in Aberhafesp, Montgomeryshire.

 He died of wounds in France on 29 September 1918, aged 23.
 Buried at Sunken Road Cemetery, Boisleux St. Marc, France.
 Grave III.
 B. 8.
 His gravestone reads ‘Thy Task is O’er’.